awsdocs/aws-parallelcluster-user-guide/doc_source/efs-section.md

 + [`shared_dir`](#efs-shared-dir)
 + [`throughput_mode`](#efs-throughput-mode)

-Defines configuration settings for the Amazon EFS that is mounted on the head and compute nodes\.
+Defines configuration settings for the Amazon EFS that's mounted on the head and compute nodes\.
 For more information, see [CreateFileSystem](https://docs.aws.amazon.com/efs/latest/ug/API_CreateFileSystem.html) in the Amazon EFS documentation\.

 The format is `[efs efs-name]`\. *efs\-name* must start with a letter, contain no more than 30 characters, and only contain letters, numbers, hyphens \(\-\), and underscores \(\_\)\.